marsbard/grua/README.md

 `docker pull` commands, i.e. it gets a docker image on your system, and in my metaphor I say you have filled the grua container (that's the torture bit of the docker metaphor).

-Then, instead of 'docker run', I have 'grua stack', where your containers are stacked into a composition.
+Then, instead of `docker run`, I have `grua stack`, where your containers are stacked into a composition.
 This is the same as `docker run` but because of the dependency ordering feature as well as the ability of waiting for a container to be completely ready before stacking the next one, stacking seemed like a better metaphor to me.